SenseNet/sncom-resources/_guides/what-is-sensenet.md

 Manipulate the CR.
 Two ways: JavaScript (TypeScript) client API or .NET Client for sensenet that connects to the REST API.
 JS client scoped!
-JavaScript (TypeScript) providing a Javascript client API. interacting with a Repository, authentication, querying and has the built-in content types bundled. https://www.npmjs.com/search?q=sensenet
+JavaScript (TypeScript) providing a Javascript client API. interacting with a Repository, authentication, querying and has the built-in content types bundled. https://www.npmjs.com/search?q=sensenet.
+Small, lightweight packages.